 Properties with a high parking ratio mean that there are more parking bays per office size.
-Likewise, properties with a lower parking parking ratio mean that a tenant with a high number of office staff may need to either make alternate plans for parking, or take up more office space.
+Likewise, properties with a lower ratio mean that a tenant with a high number of office staff may need to either make alternate plans for parking, or take up more office space.

 In South Africa, the parking ratio is normally explained per 100 sqm of lettable office space.
 A “good” parking ratio depends on the area.
 Therefore 3 bays per 100 sqm of office may be a good ratio for old central business districts.
 Whereas tenants may expect a ratio greater than 5 bays per 100 sqm office in newer developments.

 Better public transport, or greater access to residential property for workers, or remote working initiatives can lower the need for parking.